ValentinKil/ValentinKil.github.io/_pages/teaching.md

 My tutorial on <a href="https://valentinkil.github.io/blog/ARCPythonTutorial/" class="special-link">How to use Python on ARC</a>.

+**Year 2025/2026**

+Lecturer in Mathematics and Statistics at [Balliol College](https://www.balliol.ox.ac.uk)\
+Tutor in Machine Learning at [OPUS](https://oxfordprogram.com)

 **Year 2024/2025**

 Lecturer in Mathematics and Statistics at [Balliol College](https://www.balliol.ox.ac.uk)\
+Tutor for Foundations of Statistical Inference at the Departement of Statistics\
 Tutor in Machine Learning at [OPUS](https://oxfordprogram.com)